bf-enterprise-solutions/str.bf/README.txt

 Uses
 - N+2 cells, where N is the length of the string,
-- and the zero cell preceding the string, so it's mandatory (as all the other leading zeros in this repository memory layouts) for it to be zero.
+- and the zero cell preceding the string, so it's mandatory for it to be empty.

 STRING COPYING (copy.bf)